 Test input data 0, 1, 2 to 9, 10, 11

-1-b) Equivalence testing: –
+1-b) Equivalence Testing:

 The input domain of the system is partitioned into classes of representative values so that the no of test cases can be limited to one-per-class, which represents the minimum no. of test cases that must be executed.

 E.g.– valid data range: 1-10